webofdata/specification-archived/specification.md

     post:
       tags:
         - "Management"
-      summary: "Add or replace entities in the dataset"
+      summary: "Add, replaces or deletes entities in the dataset"
-      description: "Adds or replaces all the entities in the specified dataset with those provided in the body."
+      description: "Adds, replaces or deletes all the entities in the specified dataset with those provided in the body."
       operationId: "store-entities"
       produces:
       - "application/json"